LordSecretive/realms-contracts/contracts/exchange/README.md

 ## What is the Emporium?

-### The Emporium a traditional AMM with a slight variation.
+### The Emporium is a traditional AMM with a slight variation.
 Users can trade up to `n` amount of ERC1155 tokens in one transaction with a ERC20 token!

 <hr>